Had Yao, Thailand: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types A, B, C and O. Be careful to find the right type.
-The majority of adapters available are simply plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A, B, C and O. Take care to get the necessary kind.
+Many adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most countries.

 August

-If you go to Had Yao in August, you will notice that it can be sweltering.
+Traveling to Had Yao in August, you will notice that it can be very hot.
 Expect it to rain about two thirds of the time.
 Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: